aleksei-mashlakov/aleksei-mashlakov.github.io/_posts/2023-02-05-visualisation.md

   3. **Identify the seasonality**: If the data points form clear clusters at regular intervals, it indicates a seasonal pattern in the data.
 The number of clusters can be used to determine the frequency of the seasonality.

   4. **Identify the appropriate number of lags**: The appropriate number of lags to include in a time-series model can be determined by the number of lags that have a significant relationship with the values.
-A significant relationship can be determined by statistical tests or by visual inspection of the autocerration plot.
+A significant relationship can be determined by statistical tests or by visual inspection of the autocorrelation plot.

 <div class="l-body-outset">
   <iframe src="{{ '/assets/plotly/eda/lag_plot.html' | relative_url }}" frameborder='0' scrolling='no' height="850px" width="100%" style="border: 1px dashed grey;"></iframe>